 In the field of History, primary sources refer to firsthand accounts and other evidence from a time in the past.
 They are what historians examine in order to get as close as possible to a person or event from a historical time period.
 By analyzing primary sources, historians can begin to draw conclusions about what may have motivated people or shaped outcomes.
 Historians findings, typically published as books and articles are referred to as secondary sources.

 Some types of primary sources

 - Twitter tweets

 This Pepsodent toothpaste ad appeared in Collier's magazine in 1943.
 "How to catch a husband" by Bob Hope.
 Step 1: "Of course, you know what a husband is!
 That's a bank account with pants and an empty stomach ..."

-Primary sources are essential to scholars because of the “in-the-moment” information they provide.
 When examining a primary source, ask yourself the following questions:

-1. This search targets catalogue records describing primary sources.
+2. This search in Omni, the Library's catalogue targets records describing primary sources.
 Give it a try.

 Here's an example using poverty AND laws

 Researching post-1995 events or topics?
 Learn about tools and collections that help you access Internet-born sources.

 Explore more than 371 billion web pages saved over time